 More: Yes I am quite serious.
 It will allow for the country to prosper and for the citizens to elect officials and create a society full of happiness.

 P: Democracy is a joke and does not work.
-Look at the state and Greece and Athens right now.… Read the rest here
+Look at the state and Greece and Athens right now.
+Does it really look like democracy is working?

 Religion and Utopias

 In their works on utopian societies, Plato and More believe that religion is key to the function of a society.
 They suggest that religious beliefs affect the morality of a society’s members and thus the preservation of the society itself.
 While Plato believes in “gods” and that society members should strive to attain the Form of the Good, a strict moral code, More believes that although many religious sects can exist in a society, society members should acknowledge one true deity.
 In the paper, Plato’s Republic and More’s Utopia will be analyzed to determine what role they believe religion plays in the overall function of their utopian societies.
 Then, their ideals will be compared to those of four religious communities that were founded in 18th and 19th century America.
 These communities were created as “utopian” societies that were founded upon very different religious ideals.
 The ideals of these American communities, The Shakers, Brook Farm, the Rappites, and The Oneida Community, will be presented to highlight the way in which religious beliefs affect the overall structure and success of the community.
 Finally, how Plato and More operationalize religion in their utopias will be compared to the way in which religious beliefs were implemented in the four American communities and eventually contributed to their demise.